 The opening of “Mother, Father” reminds me of something you’d hear by Yes or Rush.
 It has a big dramatic feel to it.

 The album ends with “Open Arms”, the third single and the highest charting of the four from this album.
-It spent six of its fourteen weeks on the charts at the number 2 spot (it couldn’t overpower Joan Jett’s “I Love Rock ‘n Roll” which held the number 1 spot for all of those weeks, plus one more).
+It spent six of its fourteen weeks on the US Billboard Hot 100 at the number 2 spot (it couldn’t overpower Joan Jett’s “I Love Rock ‘n Roll” which held the number 1 spot for all of those weeks, plus one more).
 Those opening piano chords of “Open Arms” suck me every time.
 I hear it and I’m back at those high school dances or in the bars in 83 and 84.
 It is the end of the night, time for that last dance with that someone you’ve wanted to get close to all night.
 It is the perfect song to bring this record to a close.